All real living is meeting, all real meeting is tango

 To queer something is to reinterpret it, to question the traditional rules and patterns that currently exist.
 ‘Queer’ also explicitly references gender and sexuality, and hopefully speaks particularly to people who might feel excluded by tango’s more traditional gender roles.
 These meanings are both important in the context of Queer Tango.

-Queer Tango Edinburgh beginner classes aim to create a space where anyone who might like to try tango can feel happy to explore roles and ways of dancing that open up the experience of this amazing dance.
+Queer Tango Edinburgh beginner classes are a space where anyone who might like to try tango can feel happy to explore roles and ways of dancing that open up the experience of this amazing dance.

 It should be noted, if someone only wants to learn one role, to only interpret (follow) or to only suggest (lead), of course, they can do that.
 In the classes everyone will be invited to practice in both roles, but nobody has to dance in any way they don’t want to, not even in practice.
 It is common for people to prefer one role over the other, but some dancers do both more or less equally.
 Some people practice both roles but only dance one when dancing socially.
 The point is to open up choices not to enforce new limitations.